manaswininiddapu/SAP_DATA_QUALITY_DASHBOARD/README.md

 Goal: Speed up SAP data quality checks and reduce manual errors
 Domain: SAP Data & Analytics
-Tech Stack: Python, Pandas, Streamlit, GitHub Copilot
+Tech Stack: Python, Pandas, Streamlit

 Execution:
 At first, run the requirements.txt file to install all the python libraries using: